Cell Research

 Cell Research is a monthly peer-reviewed scientific journal covering cell biology.
 It is published by the Nature Research on behalf of the Shanghai Institutes for Biological Sciences (Chinese Academy of Sciences) and is affiliated with the Chinese Society for Cell Biology.
 It was established in 1990.
 The editor-in-chief is Gang Pei (Shanghai Institutes for Biological Sciences), and the deputy editor-in-chief is Dangsheng Li (Shanghai Institutes for Biological Sciences).
+The journal Cell Discovery was established in 2015 as a sister journal to Cell Research.

 Abstracting and indexing

 The journal is abstracted and indexed in: